24 Healthy Late-Night Snacks That’ll Curb Cravings

 Pear Slices with Walnuts

 Fix yourself a mini charcuterie plate tonight with slices of fresh pear, crunchy walnuts and a drizzle of honey.
 It feels fun and decadent without blowing your healthy eating plan.
 A whole pear has just 96 calories.
 Add a handful of walnuts and a drizzle of honey for about 250 additional calories.
-Next up: Check out our list of the 100 best snacks you’re not making.
+Next, try these easy no-bake protein balls recipes.

 Whole Wheat Chips with Avocado